iLert/docs/integrations/new-relic.md

 ![](../.gitbook/assets/nr5.png)

-4. Check if an incident has been created in iLert.
+4. Check if an alert has been created in iLert.

 5. After creating the **Notification Channel** in New Relic, add it to one or more **alert policies**.
 Go to the **Alert policies** tab and click **Add alert policy**.